 But suppose some newspaper reporters — because they secretly have taken on the “side job” of helping women, the “oppressed” — dug up wage data showing that at XYZ Company the women, after all factors such as seniority are figured in, are paid less than the men for performing the same jobs.

 Having uncovered this injustice, why would the reporters do nothing more than write a report called “Women Paid Less Than the Men at XYZ Company?”
 Since they can’t be sure every XYZ female worker was apprised of and heeded their report, wouldn’t the reporters want to make sure — shouldn’t they make sure — that the female workers were in fact alerted to their lower-paid status so they could take action?

 Does President Obama’s pay-equity legislation promote the notion that women everywhere are secretly paid less than men for the same work?
 But if it’s a secret, how does anyone except the employer know about it?
-And if Obama believes “all women everywhere are paid less than men,” how can he explain this from The Atlantic Monthly:
+(If it’s not a secret, where are all the lawsuits?)
+And if Obama believes all women everywhere are paid less than men, how can he explain this from The Atlantic Monthly: